neelam-rc/SQL-Supermarket-Analysis-project/README.md

 GO
 ```

-8. **Find average sales wrt branch in each city with highest being at the top.**:
+8. **Find average sales wrt branch in each city with highest being at the top**:
 ```sql
 SELECT T1.city
      , T1.branch